 We could easily separate the media players on two quality and price categories.
 The professional ones (the first two on our list) are over 1000 dollar and closer to the $2000 limit.
 Second, are the semi-pro/beginner models with a price tag around the $500.

 When most people think of DJ CD players, the first image that will pop into their heads is most likely to be the Pioneer DJ CDJ-2000NXS2.
 However, as you will see by our picks, there are lots of quality budget options out there for beginner DJs who want to learn how to mix.
 First three places in our list are dominated by Pioneer DJ models, followed by two less popular CD players by Reloop and Gemini.
-The selection process is the usual one: features, brand quality, durability, price tag, and customer reviews and ratings.
+The selection process is the usual: features, brand quality, durability, price tag, customer reviews, and ratings.

-Each media player has its own pros and cons, but in the end, it’s up to you to pick the one that perfectly fits your needs.
+Each media player has its pros and cons, but in the end, it’s up to you to pick the one that perfectly fits your needs.
 Whether you play your music from USB sticks, CD’s or your DJ software, this DJ players will totally cover your needs.

 TOP 8 BEST DJ MEDIA PLAYERS IN 2020 – REVIEWS

 1. PIONEER CDJ-2000 NEXUS

 The beast by Pioneer has been installed in every big DJ event, club or festival on each corner of the globe.
-CDJ-2000 NEXUS is simply the best DJ cd player in the market, and there is no doubt about it.
+The world-famous CDJ-2000 NEXUS is simply the best DJ cd and media player in the market, and there is no doubt about it.
 All professional DJ’s have performed with this bad boy, and there are zero complaints about this model.